zevero/html5-camera/README.md

 ##coming next

--Seperation of Capture and Upload to handle offline situations -Usage of getUserMedia where possible
+ - Seperation of Capture and Upload to handle offline situations
+ - Usage of getUserMedia where possible

 ##credits